paulonevrything/binlistApi/README.md

-# Hahn.ApplicatonProcess.Application
+# BinlistApi

-This is an API wrapper for binlist.net.
+This is an API wrapper for [binlist.net](https://binlist.net/).
 Written in .NET Core

 ## Installation